rcrath/wavetabler/README.md

 ## setup

 You need to set the project up first, Make sure you have python installed.
-If the script fails, find the python 3.11 version from the python site and install that, even if you already have another version of python installed.
+If the script fails, install [python 3.11.9](https://www.python.org/downloads/release/python-3119/), even if you already have another version of python installed.
 When installing, no need to set it as your main python, just install it as usual and let it go.
-The setpy commands will take care of using this version
+The setpy commands will take care of using this version.

 on all platforms, you will need to open a terminal and navigate ti the wavetabler folder you just unzipped.
 ### Windows